Bedrock-OSS/bedrock-wiki/docs/scripting/gametest-qna.md

 -   **A:** Natively we don't support NPM libraries but we have had some limited successes when playing around with WebPack to "bake" down the packages.

--   **A:** Also!! our official TypeScript bindings are coming soon :slight_smile: We've shared some early versions on here but we are getting much closer to publishing them
+-   **A:** Also!! our official TypeScript bindings are coming soon 🙂 We've shared some early versions on here but we are getting much closer to publishing them

 -   **Q:** Will there be a package manager for the gametest like npm?

 -   **A:** We've thought about it, but it's a lot of work.
-We'll keep thinking about it :slight_smile: I think as more and more people start using the scripting stuff we'll see some natural dev. patterns emerge and we'll want to lean into those
+We'll keep thinking about it 🙂 I think as more and more people start using the scripting stuff we'll see some natural dev. patterns emerge and we'll want to lean into those

 ## Ultimate Goal of GameTests